aseichter2007/ClipboardConqueror/install.md

-2. Clipboard Conqueror is most powerful with [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/),or a kobold compatible API. [openAI compatible API](https://github.com/oobabooga/text-generation-webui)
+2. Clipboard Conqueror is most powerful with [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/),or a kobold compatible API like  [Text Genteration Webui](https://github.com/oobabooga/text-generation-webui)

     Koboldcpp is a standalone executable, easy to get started with.